Reelfoot Lake, Kentucky & Tennessee, USA

 - Things to Do

 - Known Fish Species

 - Statistics / Weather / Helpful Links

 Looking for Reelfoot Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Reelfoot Lake makes its home in northwestern Tennessee and extends into southern Kentucky.
 The lake is young: popular history says that after the New Madrid earthquakes of 1811-1812, water from the Mississippi River flowed into the newly-formed land, creating what we now call Reelfoot Lake.
 Today, at approximately 10,400 acres and 22 miles of shoreline, Reelfoot Lake is the largest natural lake in Tennessee.